Moddler/chrysler-stock-calibrations/README.md

 Some information can be displayed by a DRB II or SnapOn MT 2500 (therefore it is saved in the calibration itself, but I don't know how to extract this information from the .bin)

+-- !
+Beware, some EPROMS contain the VIN of the vehicle ! --

 Year:	e.g. 1994

 Engine:	e.g 3.3L SFI DIS / 3.3L MPI DIS / 2.5L TBI